The Salesforce Developer’s Guide to the Spring ’26 Release

 3. Session ID in Outbound Messages: Already Removed

 If you have any outbound messages still attempting to send session IDs, they are already failing.
-Audit and update to OAuth authentication immediately.
+Audit and update the OAuth authentication immediately.
 See Section 8.2 for details.

 Quick Reference, All Spring ’26 Features